 Just like any animal that you want to lead around with a leash, pygmy goats require training.
 This means it is possible to leash and walk them around.
 Because goats are typically sweet-natured, training them isn’t always hard.
 It requires a lot of patience and dedication.

-Goats have a tendency to become scared of certain things like cars or other loud noises.
-They’re similar to dogs in that if they’re startled, they’ll fight the leash in order to run away to safety.
+Goats tend to become scared of certain things like cars or other loud noises.
+They’re similar to dogs in that if they’re startled, they’ll fight the leash to run away to safety.
 With goats, however, it’s incredibly easy for them to choke themselves with their collar and leash because their instincts to run are extremely high.

 Once trained, however, you can easily walk your goat beside you on the sidewalk, in their pen, or on a trail.